“So, you have a stockbroker’s license. I too was a stockbroker, you dumbass!”

 “I want to go and enjoy my life, ” she insisted.

-When I wrote her law school application essay and selected the field of law (derivatives) I needed my wife and partner to be in for my well-crafted and painstaking plans, and I used my hard earned savings to support her financially and emotionally through Harvard Law School until she graduated, I wish she had told me upfront then that I was too ambitious.
-I may have been wary of investing in the wrong person.
+When I wrote her law school application essay and selected the field of law (derivatives) I needed my wife and partner to be in for my well-crafted and painstaking plans, and then used my hard earned savings to support her financially and emotionally through Harvard Law School until she graduated, I had been unaware of her reservations about my ambition.
+How I wish she had told me upfront then that I was too ambitious for her.
+I may have been wary of sacrificing for the wrong person.

 Had she confided in me that she did not want an ambitious man, I would have refrained from taking the foolhardy action of investing in her—sacrificing my money, time, knowledge and devotion.